Problem Statement

 Sample

 The sample of the present study consisted of fatherless girls.
-The sample was comprised of 14 females with a wide range of age starting with 20 years.
+The sample was comprised of 14 females with a wide range of ages starting with 20 years.
 Given below is the graphical representation of our sample.

-The graphs showed that out of 14, 12 were Blacks whereas two did not disclose their ethnicity.
-All of them were educated as can be seen in the graph.
+The graphs showed that out of 14, 12 were Blacks, whereas two did not disclose their ethnicity.
+All of them were educated, as can be seen in the graph.

 Data Collection Procedures